-Together, we hope to shed light on these questions and more at the OpenLearning Micro-credential Symposium 2020 for Malaysia.
-In the lead-up to the event, we would like to highlight a few of our key guests who will be leading the conversation on micro-credentials, lifelong learning, and the future of work.
+Together, we addressed these questions and more at the OpenLearning Micro-credential Symposium 2020 for Malaysia.
+In the lead-up to the event, we highlighted a few of our key guests who are leading the conversation on micro-credentials, lifelong learning, and the future of work.

 In his current role as the Director of the Centre for Development of Academic Excellence, Prof. Dr. Abdul Karim Alias is responsible for designing and running a professional development programme in technology-enhanced learning and student-centred learning for the academic staff.

 How are institutions like USM already leading the way in equipping learners with industry-relevant skills?
 Our industry showcase brings together early adopters of micro-credentials to discuss use cases, strategies, best practices, design principles, and mechanisms for sustainable transformation in current models of tertiary education and professional development.

 This industry showcase on ‘Charting a New Course for Malaysian Education & Professional Development‘ took place on Thursday 26th November 2020, at 11.45AM MYT (GMT+8).

 Dr. Nurbiha is the current Chairman of MEIPTA, the Malaysian e-Learning Council for Public Universities.
 As Deputy Director of Teaching and Learning at Universiti Teknologi Malaysia, she supports course development and facilitates the use of Open Educational Resources.

 During the Symposium, she joined our panel of speakers from government, industry, and the higher education sector for a wide-ranging conversation on the state of skills, talent, graduate employability and lifelong learning in Malaysia.